OxyTurbine development department

 Dissolved oxygen promotes microbes that strip the ability of algae and pond scum to gain a foothold in the pond by robbing them of their nutrients.
 Did you know that some types of algae are harmful to humans?

 Another issue that few understand is the phenomenon known as “water turnover” in the pond.
 Water turnover occurs when the water near the surface begins to sink to the bottom, thus causing the water at the bottom to rise.
 This turnover typically occurs when colder weather arrives.
 In the summer months, large populations of microscopic algae create green “blooms” which block the sun from reaching lower depths in the pond.
 As a result, the lower level of water remains cooler than the surface level.
-Since water becomes denser as it cools, a layering of the water occurs as the cooler water sinks and warmer water rises.
+Since water becomes denser as it cools, a layering of the water occurs as the colder water sinks and warmer water rises.
 This layering is called a thermocline (thermal = heat and Cline = slope.)

 If your pond is much more than six feet deep, then you can assume that the deep layer has little or no dissolved oxygen.
 Such thick layers cannot benefit from the surface mixing of air and water.
 Plus, since sunlight usually cannot penetrate much more than six feet through the algae bloom, and then there is no beneficial plant or algae growth in the deep zone to produce oxygen.
 This condition can spell disaster if the water turns over.

 Even fertilizers, pesticides, mown grass or excessive amounts of fish food thrown into the pond can add to the nutrient load.
 To support a healthy pond, you need to control as many of these factors as possible.
-Even so, a good mechanical aerator is almost a must if you want to make sure that your pond stays healthy.
+Even so, an excellent mechanical aerator is almost a must if you want to make sure that your pond stays healthy.